miniBill/elm-codegen-feature-flags/README.md

 1. Install [elm-codegen](https://github.com/mdgriffith/elm-codegen)
 2. Set up a Generate.elm file (elm-codegen CLI will do this for you automatically)
-3. Within your `codegen/` directory, run `elm install fakemonster/elm-codegen-feature-flags`
+3. Within your `codegen/` directory: `elm install fakemonster/elm-codegen-feature-flags`

 ## Why use feature flags?